AriFordsham/GHCWiki/building/using.md

 because a normal build will skip building the stage3 compiler.
 You will then be able to run `make 3`.

+**If your builds fail because of -Werror** make sure there is no mk/are-validating.mk file in your tree.
+It's created by/for validate and adds some options which are not required for regular builds.

 ## Verbose build